 So, to analyze the markets using the order flow trading system, you need to work hard before you place your first trade.

-In the previous section, we mentioned that getting the order flow trading is a bit complex to achieve, but there is always a way of getting this tool.
-Below, we will show the best indicators to take advantage of the order flow trading method.
+In the previous section, we mentioned that getting the order flow trading is a bit complex, but there is always a way to get this tool.
+Below, we will show the best indicators to use the order flow trading method.
+You can combine any of them with other trading tools to form various order flow trading strategies.

 1. Market Depth

-Market depth or Depth of Market (DoM) is an overview of all buy and sell orders for specific security that have been placed into the market.
-Like stock market news, Market depth can help determine the market sentiment in one particular asset.
-Every live order is displayed in detail, including the volume at each price level.
+Market depth or Depth of Market (DoM) is an overview of all buy and sell orders for specific securities placed in the market.
+Like stock market news, Market depth can help determine the market sentiment in one asset.
+Every live order is detailed, including the volume at each price level.

 Essentially, market depth is very similar to the level 2 order book.
 Therefore, if you examine market depth before placing an order, you can determine the likelihood that your order will be filled.